chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 ## Property Getters

-When writing a resource in Chef Client 12, calling `some_property nil` behaves as a getter, returning the value of `some_property`.
+When writing a resource in Chef Infra Client 12, calling `some_property nil` behaves as a getter, returning the value of `some_property`.
 In Chef Client 13, this will change to set `some_property` to `nil`.